 I’m trying to clean up the clever clutter and stick with storylines, but it’s a true challenge.
 The best approach is to write less and cut more.
 Oh, how it pains me to weed though.
 What if I accidentally pluck the best words, my pretty little flowers?

 That’s where Dammit Donna needs to swoop in, display the blooms, elsewhere, like in a vase, and move on to more meaningful tasks.

 I really can’t stop the playful metaphoric ramblings, can I?
 I actually talk this way though.
 I have writer’s eyes, so I want to share the world with you the way I see it (Okay, now that line just made me cry proud tears.)
 My habit would be to go on and on about eyes, but I’m going to stop, and trust that you get it.

 I don’t need to be a parrot, but I’m a mother and teacher who has to repeat, reiterate, restate, rephrase, echo, echo, echo… I AM wordy!
-(FYI – my quiet husband can successfully parent with one word, “No!” compared to my breathless arguments with our teenagers.)
+(FYI – my quiet husband can successfully parent with one word, “No!” compared to my breathless arguments with our teenage daughters.)

 I’ve received a lot of professional and constructive criticism about my writer’s voice.
 College professors told me I was trying too hard to sound like an English teacher, even though I majored in English education.
 An agent told me the first two pages of a book were too clever.
 An editor claimed I was too funny with too many punch lines.
 Ha!
 At first, this might seem like praise, but they quantified their comments with “too.”
 I get what they were saying.
 “Don’t over do it.
 Stay focused.
 Dammit, Donna, just tell the story already!”